 If an individual knowingly collects unemployment benefits based on false or inaccurate information that was intentionally provided at the time the claim was filed, those representations may lead to a charge of Unemployment Compensation Fraud and warrant contact with a Ft Lauderdale unemployment compensation Lawyer.
 An experienced fraud Attorney can assist in protecting an individual’s rights and ensure that a strong defense is built.

 Florida recently recovered $42.8 million in fraudulent unemployment compensation over payments in one year alone.
 Florida residents collecting unemployment compensation are required to report any income and all income.
 Failure to report can result in over payment.

 Some Examples of Unemployment Compensation fraud may include:

 The outcome your case will depend on a variety of factors including, but not limited to, your criminal history (or lack thereof), the amount of money involved and the ability to repay or make restitution.
-An experienced Ft Lauderdale unemployment compensation fraud attorney can often negotiate a resolution that involves no felony conviction (a withholding of adjudication) and a period of probation necessary to make restitution.
+An experienced Ft Lauderdale unemployment compensation fraud Lawyer can often negotiate a resolution that involves no Felony conviction (a withholding of adjudication) and a period of probation necessary to make restitution.

-At Leifert & Leifert, an Unemployment Compensation Fraud lawyer in Ft Lauderdale will provide you with the defense necessary to obtain the best possible outcome.
-Our attorneys are former prosecutors in both Broward County and Palm Beach County and have the experience necessary to defend you against an allegation Unemployment Compensation Fraud.
+At Leifert & Leifert, a Legal Representative will provide you with the defense necessary to obtain the best possible outcome.
+Our attorneys are former prosecutors in both and have the experience necessary to defend you against an allegation Unemployment Compensation Fraud.
 Call us today to schedule your free consultation.